What Does It Cost to Run an Electric Vehicle Charger in New Hampshire?

 Monthly difference

-At the statewide average residential rate, running an electric vehicle charger in New Hampshire costs more per month by $35.77 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, an electric vehicle charger in New Hampshire costs $34.69 more a month than it would at the U.S. average rate.

 How much electricity does an electric vehicle charger use?

 EV charging cost depends on vehicle efficiency and miles driven, but the underlying electricity rate remains the main lever for charging cost by state.
-In New Hampshire, that energy is priced using the statewide residential average of 26.52 ¢/kWh, with a national benchmark of 18.24 ¢/kWh for comparison.
+New Hampshire prices that energy at 26.92 ¢/kWh, against a 18.89 ¢/kWh national average.

 Electric Vehicle Charger operating cost estimate in New Hampshire